Essential Information You Need to Know when Hiring a Building Contractor

 - Architect: a person that designs a new home or home extension that meets the requirements of the client.
 An architect will often be involved in the construction process.

 - Quantity Surveyor: beginning at the planning stage, a quantity surveyor estimates and manages the cost of a building project.
 Initially, cost projections are based on the architectural design or engineering plans.
 The surveyor will monitor expenses throughout the project and often work in partnership with the client and any other building practitioners involved in a building project.
-However, for small domestic projects a builder practitioner will usually fulfil the role of quantity surveyor.
+However, for small domestic projects, a builder practitioner will usually fulfil the role of a quantity surveyor.

 - Engineer: often an engineer will help maintain and improve the standard of a building.
 Structural engineers are able to design the structure of an extension so that is stable.
-Such design elements include foundations, load bearing walls, footings and support beams.
+Such design elements include foundations, load-bearing walls, footings and support beams.

 You can be assured that by using a licensed building practitioner you will be using someone that has the skills, knowledge and experience to meet any government-backed national standards.
 It’s worth noting that you must use a licensed practitioner for important design and building work in your home.

 To put this more specifically, when you use building practitioners, certainly in Victoria, it is important to understand that for any renovation, extension or repair that is going to be worth more than $5,000 the practitioner must use a major domestic building contract.
 Also, for work valued over $16,000 the practitioner must have taken out domestic building insurance.
 Make sure the builder has a registration ID before you give them a deposit and they start on any building work (a builder’s registration ID can be verified online at the Victorian Building Authority – for Victoria, Australia).